jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 Another word to say: "security testing uncovers vulnerabilities of the system and determines that the data and resources of the system are well protected".
 It ensures that the software system and application are free from any threats or risks that can cause a loss.
 - To understand and implement good security test plans we must understand what is software quality, software development framework (SDLC) software testing lifecycle (STLC), and software requirements.
 - We also need to understand major issues that cause security breaches.
+- Security-related bugs can differ from traditional bugs in a number of ways:
   - Security testing is often fundamentally different from traditional testing because it emphasizes what an application should not do rather than what it should do, as pointed out in [9],
+  - Malicious attackers do intelligently search for vulnerabilities.
+If they succeed, they cause problems for other users, who may be adversely affected.
+Compounding the problem, malicious hackers are known to script successful attacks and distribute them.[9]
+  - Since most developers are not currently trained in secure programming practices, security analysts carry a greater burden in verifying that secure programming practices are adhered to.[9]
+  - Many security requirements can be neither refined nor dropped even if they are untestable. e.g.
+  ”an attacker should never be able to take control of the application,” would be regarded as untestable in a traditional software development setting [9]
+- The result is that secure software development is intrinsically harder than traditional software development.
+Therefore, testing also has an expanded role.
+Software testing also has other strengths that can be leveraged during secure software development
+  - Testing can help confirm that the developers did not overlook some insecure programming practices.
+  - A vulnerability is usually taken more seriously if there is a known exploit for it, but developing exploits is the domain of penetration testing
+  - Testing can be used to help identify and mitigate risks from third-party components, where development artifacts like source code and architecture diagrams are unavailable.
+  - Testing can be used to provide metrics of software insecurity and help raise the alarm when software is seriously flawed from the security standpoint.
+  - Every design artifact views the software system at a certain level of abstraction.
+Attackers like to find the abstractions used by developers and work their way around them.
+  No person or group can view a software system at all possible levels of abstraction, but testing can help by perhaps finding (at least some) flaws that are not visible in the design artifacts.[9]
+- It is often said that security testing is only a small part of secure programming [10].
+In fact,  it is very difficult to find all security related problems in a software system.
+Thus, no effective mitigation strategy should be overlooked.

-### A. Security Testing Goal
+### A. Software Security Testing Goal
 - To identify the threats in the system.
 - To measure the potential vulnerabilities of the system.
 - To help in detecting every possible security risk in the system.
 - To help developers in fixing the security problems through coding.

-### B. Security Testing Principle
+### B. Software Security Testing Principle
 - Confidentiality
 - Integrity
 - Authentication